Transparency = Accountability

 We start with public information and then verify and enhance it, creating an unprecedented, real-time database to give meaningful reform.

 Real change will only come if there is reliable, independent data about what is actually happening.
-Baltimore Witness will build that database, tracking more than 100 different categories related to every stage of the criminal justice process.
-We will then publish much of that data on the Baltimore WItness site through our interactive map and data playground.
-We will also make it available to other stakeholders (researchers, civic groups, government) to provide a basis for building actual evidence-based policies that will bring real change to Baltimore.
+D.C.
+Witness will build that database, tracking more than 100 different categories related to every stage of the criminal justice process.
+We will then publish much of that data on the D.C.
+Witness site through our interactive map and data playground.
+We will also make it available to other stakeholders (researchers, civic groups, government) to provide a basis for building actual evidence-based policies that will bring real change to D.C.